• Skip to main content

 What if I get a burn notice?

-We've tested this recipe many times and have never had the notice.
-But, I'll be honest ... rice/pasta dinners can be one of the worst offenders of it.
+We've made this recipe many times and have never triggered the burn notice.
+But it's a known fact that starchy rice and pasta are one of the worst offenders.
 If it ever happens with any recipe, don't panic!
-The IP user manual even says it's 100% natural and often means you likely don't need to do anything...really!
+The IP user manual even says it's 100% natural and often means you likely don't need to do anything!
 It's a safety feature signaling to you that the pot has temporarily shut the heat off because it reached too high temperature and will sort itself out.

 If you ever get a burn notice with ANY recipe, don't throw in the towel.
 First, consider these questions...